burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The Assembly output code by itself obeys Instruction Set Architecture *ISA*.
 The *ISA* specifies instructions, register, memory architecture, data types, and control flow mechanisms.
 The ISA connects physical Hardware designed by Electrical Engineering (EE) with the software constructed by Computer Science (CS).

-The particular implementation of ISA is called Microarchitecture in Electrical Engineering(EE) terminology.
-Different vendors can provide the support of the same ISA, but Microarchitecture is typically under NDA.

-Microarchitecture is the lowest level of computation and it's under the responsibility of Electrical Engineers, not Computer Science people, and it's mostly under NDA.

 There are online tools such as [11] [Compiler Explorer](https://godbolt.org/) that provide a demonstration of the generated Assembly code while using various compilers and target platforms for C++ online.
 It can be very useful for educational and analytical purposes because using color shows the correspondence between C++ code and Assembly code.

+The particular implementation of ISA is called Microarchitecture in Electrical Engineering(EE) terminology.
+Different vendors can provide the support of the same ISA, but Microarchitecture is typically under Non-disclosure agreement(NDA).
+Microarchitecture is the lowest level of computation and it's under the responsibility of Electrical Engineers.

 # Linkage

 The linker constructs the final program or dynamic (shared) library from compiled source files in the form of *object files*, obtains additional input archives of object files (called static libraries), obtains information about used dynamic library dependencies, performs other semantic checks (for example via finding undefined references for C and C++ entities), using specially provided flags, perform a whole-program/global program optimization or optimization specified via command line for it.

 The nuances of compiler/linker organization are out of the scope of C++ language and can vary from vendor to vendor.
-For example, in [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) the Assembler is a separate program.It's execution carried independently from the C compiler.
+For example, in [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) the Assembler is a separate program.
+It's execution carried independently from the C compiler.
 In another toolchains, e.g. Microsoft Visual C compiler, the translation to the final binary code is located inside their C compiler.

 The name of the linkage program typically in toolchains has a name such as [ld](https://linux.die.net/man/1/ld) or [link](https://docs.microsoft.com/en-us/cpp/build/reference/linker-options?view=msvc-170).